gmc-code/PC-Python/docs/python_files/csv_files.rst

 | Download the csv file :download:`afl_premiers_2000s.csv <files/afl_premiers_2000s.csv>`

 | The code below uses DictReader to write to a new csv file.
-| Fieldnames need to be given to covert the dictionary rows to output for the writer.
+| Field names need to be given to covert the dictionary rows to output for the writer.

-| The fieldnames in the downlaoded file are: "Index,Year,Premiership team,Runner-up"
+| The field names in the downloaded file are: "Index,Year,Premiership team,Runner-up"
 | The code below uses dictionary comprehension, ``fieldnames_dict = {key: line[key] for key in fieldnames}``, on each row, to produce a new dictionary for writing to the new csv file.